pnp/pnpjs/docs/graph/files.md

 ## Copy drive item

-Using the copy() you can copy the current item to a new location, returns the path to the new location
+Using the copy() you can copy the current item to a new location, returns a URL used to monitor the progress of the asynchronous copy operation.

 ```TypeScript
 import { graphfi } from "@pnp/graph";